-2008 Update: Ministry Applications are handled through the LifeSpirit Theological Seminary.
+2008 Update: Ministry Training is handled through the LifeSpirit Theological Seminary.

 In 1974, after a series of private Symposia at the University where several of us were or had been students, a small group of incipient New Agers formed what has become the LifeSpirit Congregational Church (until 1985, Libertarian Congregational Church) -- the LifeSpirit Collaborating Congregations or LifeSpirit Organization.
 Founding trustee Ralph Fucetola (biogrf.htm), was, at that time, beginning a law career, representing small churches, holistic practitioners, alternative enterprises and political or social dissidents.
 Founding trustee Kathy A. Greene (biogkag.htm) was beginning her exploration of alternative modalities.
 These activities continued as the ministry grew.
 Our exempt status was recognized in 1975 and a Group Exemption was issued in 1976.